alexjbuck/njc/content/home.md

 ---
 Welcome to my cool page about cats of the internet.

-This page is built with NextJS, and content is managed in Decap CMS
+This page is built with NextJS, and content is managed in Sveltia CMS